UPDATE: This local SEO post was first published on 29 October 2018 and updated on 5 November 2019 and again on 17 May 2021.

-Google penalizes websites that are not mobile optimized by dropping them down in search ranking.
+Google penalizes websites that are not mobile optimized by dropping them down in search rankings.
 More importantly, more than half of all web traffic is now mobile.
 So if you don’t have a mobile-friendly site you are losing customers.
-Read this post for details on how to create one.

 Do your web pages load quickly?

-Slow websites are also penalized in Google’s ranking, and a customer is likely to get frustrated and leave.
+Slow websites are also penalized in Google’s ranking, and even if customers do find your site, they’re likely to get frustrated and leave.
 To resolve this, you might need to compress your photos and videos or upgrade your web hosting.

 Are things easy-to-find?

 Can your customers easily find your menu, price list, hours of operation and product or service descriptions?
 Is it obvious how to schedule an appointment or make a purchase?
 All these should be apparent at a glance.

 Is it protected by an SSL certificate?

 Does your website have SSL encryption?
 Again, Google penalizes websites without it, adding a “Not Secure” tag to your website’s URL in its listings.
 How many people do you think will click on a listing that says “Not Secure”?